ehmiiz/labmil/README.md

 ## Requires

-- Hyper-V enabled Windows OS
+- Hyper-V enabled
-- an iso-file moved into the ISO folder
+- an iso-file

+## Step-by-Step
+1. git clone https://github.com/ehmiiz/labmil.git - cd labmil
+2. .\New-LabmilVM.ps1 -Name "DC01" -IsoPath "C:\Users\Example\WinServ2022.iso"
+3. The -IsoPath param is only needed on first-time-use.
+It will copy the iso to C:\VM\ISO, and re-use it
+4. To create multiple VMs after first use; "DC2","DC3","DC4","PKI-ROOT","PKI-ISSUER" | Foreach-Object { .\New-LabmilVM.ps1 -Name $_ }